Vachonni/portfolio/index.md

   Rounting of chat, including topic modeling.

-  Developped in Docker, with Hydra for configutation.
-Include PyTest.
+  Developped in Docker, with Hydra for configutation, includes PyTest.

 ---